VariantSync/VEVOS_Simulation/README.md

 Alternatively, we can also request a continuous history of evolution steps instead of an unordered set.
 Therefore, a `SequenceExtractor` is used to determine how the successfully extracted commits should ordered.
 In this example, we use the `LongestNonOverlappingSequences` extractor to sort the commits into one single continuous history.
-Nevertheless, merge commits and error commits (where VEVOS_Extraction failed) are excluded from the history and thus, the returned list of commits has gaps.
+Nevertheless, merge commits and error commits (where VEVOS/Extraction failed) are excluded from the history and thus, the returned list of commits has gaps.
 Because of these gaps, we obtain a list of sub-histories, where each sub-history is continuous but sub-histories are divided by merge and error commits.
 ```java
 final Set<EvolutionStep<SPLCommit>> evolutionSteps = dataset.getEvolutionSteps();